-- Bring the water to a boil and add this, the vinegar and egg whites to the bowl, while whisking by hand with a fork for about 1 minute.
-Don’t overmix the dough, the consistency of the dough should resemble Play-Doh.
+- Bring the water to a boil and add the vinegar and egg whites to the bowl while whisking by hand with a fork for about 1 minute.
+Don’t overmix the dough; the consistency of the dough should resemble Play-Doh.

 - Form with moist hands into 8 pieces of bread into a somewhat flattened ball but not too flat.
 Sprinkle sesame seeds on top.
 Make sure to leave enough room between the buns on the baking sheet for them to double in size.

-- Bake on the lower rack of oven 75 minutes, The buns are done when you hear a hollow sound when tapping the bottom of the buns.
-If the cooked dough on the edges is still uncooked, put back into the oven for 5 more minutes.
+- Bake on the lower rack of the oven for 75 minutes, The buns are done when you hear a hollow sound when tapping the bottom of the buns.
+If the cooked dough on the edges is still uncooked, put it back into the oven for 5 more minutes.
 Let cool before slicing.
-May be frozen in sealed zipper bag.
-Will only take 10 minutes to defrost.
+It may be frozen in a sealed zipper bag.
+It will only take 10 minutes to defrost.

 Have a fabulous day and dine well!

 Photo from one year ago today, July 20, 2016: